List of Detroit Tigers broadcasters

 The following is a list of Detroit Tigers broadcasters, past and present:

 Radio

 Current

 The current flagship radio station for the Tigers is WXYT-FM, at 97.1 FM.
-Dan Dickerson calls play-by-play while former Tigers catcher Jim Price serves as the color analyst during home games; both double as pre-game and post-game show hosts.
-Bobby Scales serves as the primary analyst for road games as of the 2023 season.
+Dan Dickerson calls play-by-play.
+Bobby Scales and Andy Dirks rotate as the primary color analysts as of the 2024 season.
 The games are available online as well via Audacy.
 If a scheduling conflict occurs, WWJ is a substitute for its sister station.

 Former flagships

 WJR was the Tigers' radio flagship from 1964 to 2000.
 Other former Tigers flagships include WXYT (currently known as "The Bet Detroit") and WKMH (currently known as WDTW).